zuplo/docs/docs/articles/custom-logging-example.md

 ```

 And don't forget to register your new custom policy on your routes!
 This should
-be the very first inbound policy to see the incoming request, unmodified by
+be the first inbound policy to see the incoming request, unmodified by other
-other policies (or blocked by auth, rate-limiting etc).
+policies (or blocked by auth, rate-limiting etc).

 You'll then see live entries with details of the requests and responses for your
 test calls/

-You can create a free Mockbin at [mockbin.io](https://mockbin.io) -
+You can create a free Mockbin at [mockbin.io](https://mockbin.io) - to get
-to get started quickly look for the link to create a new bin (not OpenAPI bin).
+started quickly look for the link to create a new bin (not OpenAPI bin).